DerName/dropwizard-rabbitmq/README.md

 Better Usage
 ------------
-This usage will retry the initial connection, calling the callback when it suceeds.
-The RabbitMQ connection class has reconnect/topology recreate features which are turned on by default in this library, which is why we only need to rety initial connect.
+Will retry the initial connection, asynchronously calling the callback when it succeeds.
+The RabbitMQ connection class has reconnect/topology recreate features which are turned on by default in this library, which is why we only need to retry initial connect.
 ```
 final ExecutorService deliveryExecutor = environment.lifecycle()
         .executorService("index-consumer-delivery-thread-pool")